gafoo173/HardView/README.md

 * Python 3.7+
 * On Windows: WMI (included)
-* On Linux: standard system libraries
+* On Linux: standard system libraries And lm-sensors

 ---